MontealegreLuis/movies/README.md

 />
 ```

-Use the same values you used in the properties file.
+Use the same values you used in the properties file for the attributes
+`url`, `username`, and `password`.

 ## Tests